Providing Natural Solutions for Male Sexual Health

 Contact Us For Services

-What Makes GAINSWave Therapy in Silver Spring, MD Work?
+What Makes GAINSWave Therapy Work?

-With time, men's blood flow decreases, sensitivity isn't what it once was, and blood vessels start to get thinner or even partially or fully blocked.
+With time, men’s blood flow decreases, sensitivity isn’t what it once was, and blood vessels start to get thinner.
 With GAINSWave, high-frequency, low-intensity shockwaves rejuvenate areas of the penis that have suffered with age.
 For instance, micro plaques are removed, new blood vessels form, and blood flow increases.
 According to several clinical studies, enhanced blood flow from GAINSWave translates to more sustainable, rigid erections in 75% of men.
+For males who have struck out countless times looking for an “ED doctor near me” online, these stats are exciting.

-Though males in America are only beginning to realize the benefits of GAINSWave, it's a treatment that has been used for over a decade around the world.
+Ans while we’re only beginning to realize the benefits of GAINSWave, it’s a treatment that has been used for over a decade around the world.
 Backed by science and proven to rejuvenate vasculature in male erections, GAINSWave works without any pain or recovery time.
-In fact, it's possible to pop into Proactive Wellness Centers on your lunch break for a therapy session.
+In fact, it’s possible to pop into Proactive Wellness Centers on your lunch break for a therapy session.

 Proactive Wellness Centers' GAINSWave treatments feature: